Lucca: Toponymy

-To the Ancient Romans, Lucca was known as Luca.
+To Ancient Romans, Lucca was known as Luca.
 From more recent and concrete toponymic studies, the name Lucca has references that lead to "sacred grove" (Latin: lucus), "to cut" (Latin: lucare) and "luminous space" (leuk, a term used by the first European populations).
 The origin apparently refers to a wooded area deforested to make room for light or to a clearing located on a river island of Serchio debris, in the middle of wooded areas.

 History

 Antiquity

 The territory of present-day Lucca was certainly settled by the Etruscans, and it also has traces of a probable earlier Ligurian presence (called Luk meaning "marsh", which was previously speculated as a possible origin of the city's name), dating from the 3rd century BC.
 However, it was only with the arrival of the Romans that the area took on the appearance of a real town.
 It obtained the status of a Roman colony in 180 BC and of a municipality (municipium) in 89 BC.

 The rectangular grid of its historical centre preserves the Roman street plan, and the Piazza San Michele occupies the site of the ancient forum.
 The outline of the Roman amphitheatre is still seen in the Piazza dell'Anfiteatro, and the outline of a Roman theater is visible in Piazza Sant'Agostino.
 Fragments of the Roman-era walls are incorporated into the church of Santa Maria della Rosa.

 At the Lucca Conference, in 56 BC, Julius Caesar, Pompey, and Crassus reaffirmed their political alliance known as the First Triumvirate.